nordlicht/nordlicht.github.io/usage.md

       -s, --style=STYLE         default is 'horizontal', see "Styles" section below.
-You can specify more than one style, separated by '+', to get multiple tracks --start=FLOAT         specify where to start the barcode (in percent between 0 and 1)
+You can specify more than one style, separated by '+', to get multiple tracks --start=FLOAT         specify where to start the barcode (ratio between 0 and 1)
-          --end=FLOAT           specify where to end the barcode (in percent between 0 and 1)
+          --end=FLOAT           specify where to end the barcode (ratio between 0 and 1)
       -q, --quiet               don't show progress indicator
           --help                display this help and exit
           --version             output version information and exit